cosminpm/bottle-caps/README.md

 Below is an example output of the full model.
 The results show areas for improvement: while the first two caps are correctly identified, the bottom two are labeled incorrectly.
 Speed optimizations are also needed.
 For additional notes on testing, refer to `ScriptsMain/note_tests/README.md`.

 ![image](https://user-images.githubusercontent.com/51784809/232329262-603f6ff8-a1df-423a-bb16-22454085e084.png)

+# Aditional notes

+- The code from the visual folder was written with ChatGPT as I did not want to dive too much into the creation of `.gif` myself.